 My practice has been changing.
 The changes happened slowly, arising out of the original foundation practice described below.
-To give you the correct picture of my slow motion journey, I will not change the description of this foundation practice.
+To give you the correct picture of my journey in slow motion, I will not change the description of the foundation practice.
 I will post periodic updates at the end of respective sections.

-Due to this long preparation for about 2 years, I had a decent degree of mental concentration.
-Only then I started my practice of sitting meditation.
+Due to the above conditioning of my mind for about 2 years, I had a reasonable degree of mental concentration, good enough to begin my sitting meditation.
 More…

 Benefits for the body

-I have seen unbelievable flexibility in my originally stiff body.
+I have seen unbelievable flexibility in my originally stiff-as-a-stick body.
 Sitting in the cross legged posture caused severe and at times, unbearable pains.
-I was able to bear the pains because they were gradually toning down and disappearing altogether, over the extended time of meditation.
+I was able to bear the pains because they were gradually softening and disappearing altogether, over the extended time of meditation.
 It was thrilling to see the pains disappear like that.
 More…

 Benefits for the mind